 He has authored more than 60 peer-reviewed journal publications and international conference papers (including five invited papers and three Best Student Paper Awards).
 For a complete list of his publications, please visit this page.
-The total citations of his papers are more than 600 and H-index is 13.
+The total citations of his papers are more than 640 and H-index is 13.
 His work has been highlighted in major academic media, such as Nature Photonics, Nature Biotechnology, Time Magazine, Scientific American, Optics & Photonics News and Laser Focus World.
-He has received several prestigious international and national awards, including SPIE Scholarship in Optical Science and Engineering (2008), Vanier Canada Graduate Scholarship (2009) , IEEE Photonics Society Graduate Student Fellowship (2009), IEEE Microwave Theory and Techniques Society Graduate Fellowship (2010), and Natural Science and Engineering Research Council of Canada (NSERC) Postdoctoral Fellowship (2011), and Marie-Curie Career Integration Grant (2014).
+He has received several prestigious international and national awards, including SPIE Scholarship in Optical Science and Engineering (2008), Vanier Canada Graduate Scholarship (2009) , IEEE Photonics Society Graduate Student Fellowship (2009), IEEE Microwave Theory and Techniques Society Graduate Fellowship (2010), Natural Science and Engineering Research Council of Canada (NSERC) Postdoctoral Fellowship (2011), and Marie-Curie Career Integration Grant (2014).

 He is a member of IEEE, the IEEE-PS, the IEEE-MTTS, OSA and SPIE.
-He also serves as an active reviewer of Optics Express, Optics Letters, IEEE Journal of Selected Topics in Quantum Electronics, IEEE/OSA Journal of Lightwave Technology, IEEE Photonics Journal, IEEE Photonics Technology Letters, IEEE Transactions on Microwave Theory and Techniques, IEEE Communications Letters, Applied Optics, IEEE Microwave and Wireless Components Letters, OSA Applied Optics, OSA Photonics Research, Electronics Letters, Optics Communications, MDPI Sensors and MDPI Electronics, Wiley EEEE.
-He is current serving as the co-organizer of Mini-Symposium on Microwave Photonics at PIERS 2014.
+He also serves as an active reviewer of OSA Optics Express, OSA Optics Letters, IEEE Journal of Selected Topics in Quantum Electronics, IEEE/OSA Journal of Lightwave Technology, IEEE Photonics Journal, IEEE Photonics Technology Letters, IEEE Transactions on Microwave Theory and Techniques, IEEE Communications Letters, IEEE Microwave and Wireless Components Letters, OSA Applied Optics, OSA Photonics Research, Electronics Letters, Optics Communications, Journal of Modern Optics, MDPI Sensors and MDPI Electronics, Wiley EEEE.
+He is current serving as the co-organizer and co-chair of Mini-Symposium on Microwave Photonics at PIERS 2014.

 Recent News: (read more)